-Streaming services like Netflix also understand that, oftentimes, more than one family member is watching content in the house.
-Those family members typically have very different interests when it comes to television and movies.
-While this often comes down to a matter of taste–like when you and your spouse or roommate find different comedies funny, or when your mother loves watching Hallmark films–Netflix also understands that younger children often use the same Netflix account as their parents.
-While a child might be old enough to be trusted with the Netflix account without constant supervision, there’s plenty of content on Netflix that children of certain ages should be avoiding.
-Breaking Bad might be a great television show, but that doesn’t mean your 8 year old should be watching the downfall of Walter White when you’re not home.
+Streaming services like Netflix understand that more than one family member is often watching content in the house.
+Those family members can have very different interests.
+While this often comes down to a matter of taste—like when you and your significant other find different comedies funny—younger children often also use the same Netflix account as their parents.
+While a child might be old enough to be trusted with the Netflix account without constant supervision, there’s enough on Netflix that children of certain ages should avoid that it’s not hard to imagine them stumbling on it by accident.
+Breaking Bad might be a great television show, but that doesn’t mean your eight year old should be watching the downfall of Walter White when you’re not home.

 Applying Parental Controls to All Profiles (Recommended)

 There’s something to be said about setting parental controls to all the profiles on your account.
-Unlike setting profile-specific controls, giving every account the same amount of content control means each profile has identical restrictions.
-This way you, and anyone else who can access any content on the service, have to enter the four-digit passcode to access mature content.
-Anyone without the code (like your children) will be locked out of specifically-rated content.
-A four-digit code is easy to remember and share, but hard enough to crack that your child won’t be able to force their way in when you aren’t around.
+Unlike setting profile-specific controls, giving every account the same level of content control means each profile has identical restrictions.
+This way anyone who can access any content on the service has to enter the four-digit passcode to access mature content.
+Anyone without the code (like, presumably, your children) will be locked out of specifically rated content.
+A four-digit code is easy to remember and share, but hard enough to guess that your child won’t be able to force their way in when you aren’t around.
 You can change the code at any time, making it easy to protect your children from violent media they’re trying to access.

-This may sound inconvenient, but it will also halt your child from being able to access mature content from profiles that aren’t their own.
-It’s that control that makes this our recommended method, though we do understand every family is different, and for some folks, the difficulty or annoyance in having to constantly use a four-digit PIN to access mature content may be frustrating.
+This may sound inconvenient, but it will also halt your child from accessing mature content from profiles that aren’t their own.
+You can leave Netflix logged into your account, or lend one of your devices to one of your kids, without worrying about whether you’ve given them access to the wrong account.
+It’s that level of security that makes this our recommended method, though we do understand every family is different, and for some folks, having to constantly use a four-digit PIN to access mature content may be frustrating.

 To set up account-wide controls, you will want to follow these steps: